Punta del Este is the Beverly Hills/French Riviera of South America.

 Getting Around Punta del Este

 Punta del Este is a walking town.
 At a leisurely pace, the entire length of the peninsula can be covered in about two hours.

-If you want to go a little farther, or a little faster, you can rent a bike at a cost of about $15 per day.
-Punta del Este is fairly flat.
+If you want to go a little farther or a little faster, you can rent a bike at the cost of about $15 per day.
+Punta del Este is relatively flat.

 Buses are an inexpensive option for getting around the larger metropolitan area.
 Rides cost less than 19 Pesos ($1) each.

 Taxis are relatively expensive and are only necessary if you're trying to visit somewhere outside the immediate Punta del Este area.

 Where to Stay